KieranLitschel/PredictingClosingPriceTomorrow/Readme.md

 ### Experiment 1f

 I did not include the graph of this experiment in the progress log as I saw no improvement.
 This experiment was similair to 2d, fixing the number of trees to 100, 1 feature per tree, and a value of 50 for minSamplesLeaf, changing the value of minSamplesSplit.
 But I found no increase in performance from the default value of 2.

+### Experiment 3

+It seems like 32.9638% accuracy is the best I can achieve manually tuning the parameters.
+So I've decided to apply scikit learn's method for automatic hyperparameter selection called RandomizedSearchCV.
+I've chosen to start with tuning the number of trees between 1 and 100, the maximum number of features to consider at each split between 1 and 8, and the minimum minimum number of samples to be at a leaf node between 1 and 100, as these seem most likely to have the most impact on accuracy and from my experiments this range of values seems a good compromise between time to generate the tree and accuracy.
+I've also not investigated the effect of changing the criterion from gini to entropy, so I've decided to tune this as well.